mgable/react-router-example/README.md

+This was a tewst I did to see how to use the React Router.
+Eventually this work became "bread-browser".

+## Create React App
 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>